platformsh/platformsh-docs/docs/src/define-routes/cache.md

 A list of allowed cookie names to include values for in the cache key.

 All cookies bypass the cache when using the default (`['*']`) or if the `Set-Cookie` header is present.
+This is done by sending the following header: `X-Platform-Cache: BYPASS`.

 For example, for the cache key to depend on the value of the `foo` cookie in the request.
 Other cookies are ignored.